Symphogear: Supporting characters

 Head scientist of Special Disaster Response Team Section Two and creator of the Symphogear.
 She has the ability to form powerful force-fields.
 She tends to sexually harass Hibiki and shows inappropriate interest in her.
 Her loyalties are somehow questionable, as she concerns herself more over the Symphogears and related relic experiments.
-Ryōko is revealed to be in actuality the main antagonist, Finé, who had possessed Ryōko's body and erased her consciousness long ago, for Finé's ultimate goal of using the power of Kadingir (Sumerian name of Babylon) to destroy the moon and bring about chaos on Earth.
+Ryōko is revealed to be in actuality the main antagonist, Finé, who had possessed Ryōko's body and erased her consciousness long ago, for Finé's ultimate goal of using the power of Kadingir (Sumerian name of Babylon) to destroy the moon and exploit the subsequent chaos on Earth.